42infi/celestial-client/README.md

 Lightweight client delivering unparalleled performance - optimised and finetuned to operate at the celestial speed of light.
 Features and input lag perfected with German engineering.
 The only true competitor amongst them all.
+Resource swapper and userscripts work the same as in BKC, so no inconvenience is caused by the need to adapt.
+The folder can be found in `Documents/celestial`.

-*Exclusively compatible with Windows due to technical reasons*
+*Exclusively compatible with Windows due to technical reasons.
+Everything is highly experimental, there may be some major instabilities or bugs.*

 ## Client Comparison
 |                  |Official|BKC|NLC|Celestial|